 The interest rate sensitivity analysis is performed on items exposed to interest rate risk as at the end of the reporting period.
-At the reporting date, a change of 25 basis points of interest rate in a reporting period could cause the profit for the first quarter of 2023 and 2022 to increase /decrease by \$4,526 thousand and \$3,769 thousand, respectively.
+At the reporting date, a change of 25 basis points of interest rate in a reporting period could cause the profit for the three-month periods ended March 31, 2024 and 2023 to increase /decrease by \$1,370 thousand and \$4,526 thousand, respectively.